th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/Jekyll.md

 # Jekyll
 - Jekyll is most popular framework to work static websites
 - Powerfull and extensible
 - Has a large community behind it.
-The community creates themes and templates that you can be used for free to add more advanced features
+The community creates themes and templates that you can use for free to add more advanced features
 - Jekyll ist built on top of ruby language

 ## Create a new Jekyll site